 The Company recognizes statutory, contractual or other obligations related to the retirement of its exploration assets and its tangible long-lived assets when such obligations are incurred, if a reasonable estimate of fair value can be made.
 These obligations are measured initially at fair value and the resulting costs are capitalized to the carrying value of the related asset.
-In subsequent periods, the liability is adjusted for any changes in the amount or timing and for the discounting of the underlying future cash flows.
+In subsequent periods, the liability is adjusted for any changes in the amount or timing and for the the the discounting of the underlying future cash flows.
 The capitalized asset retirement cost is amortized to operations over the life of the asset.
-Management has determined that there was no provision for closure and reclamation as at March 31, 2019.
+Management has determined that there was no provision for closure and reclamation as at June 30, 2019.

-Notes to the Consolidated Financial Statements For the three months ended March 31, 2019 and 2018
+Notes to the Consolidated Financial Statements For the six months ended June 30, 2019 and 2018